This post may contain affiliate links; see site footer for more details.

 12.)
 What’s on my wall

 An easy shot if you’ve got good awareness of your surroundings!
 See a wall that matches your Instagram theme or aesthetic?
-Bingo – you’ve just found an easy shot.
+Bingo – you’ve just found a great Instagram idea.
 Wall shots are also good for the blog, especially if you’re on the hunt for photography that you can overlay text to for pinning purposes.
 Shoot a wall with some extra space where text could go, and BAM – you’ve knocked out some pins and dynamic graphics, too.

 Tip for shooting: Make sure your final shot is framed nicely.
 If a wall already is framed (literally) for you, you’re golden.
 Otherwise, set the stage yourself by strategically measuring what parts show versus don’t.